CBIIT/cadsr-admin-tool/README.md

 Welcome to the caDSR Admin Tool Project!
 =====================================

-The caDSR Administration Tool (login required) is the main administrative interface to all of the basic editing and maintenance features and components
+The caDSR Administration Tool (login required) is the main administrative interface to all of the basic editing and maintenance features and components of caDSR tools.

 The caDSR Admin Tool is developed in Java and requires Apache Ant for building.